-Nokia 5.1, Nokia 3.1 and Nokia 2.1 smartphones launched: Specifications, prices
+Nokia 5.1, Nokia 3.1 and Nokia 2.1 launched: Specifications, prices

 Nokia 2.1 is the Android Go phone on the list and it comes with 4000 mAh battery with HMD Global promising 2-day battery life.
 The budget Nokia 2.1 has a 5.5-inch HD resolution display, dual front-facing stereo speakers.
 It has a polycarbonate back with metallic accents to make it stand out from the crowd.

 Nokia 2.1 is now powered by the Qualcomm Snapdragon 425, 64-bit processor, sports an 8MP rear camera, 5MP front camera.
 Nokia 2.1 will come in three metallic colours: Blue/Copper, Blue/Silver and Grey/Silver.
-The onboard storage is 8GB with 128GB microSD support and the phone has 1GB RAM on board.
+The onboard storage is 8GB with 128GB microSD support and the phone has 1GB RAM.
 Sensors on the Nokia 3.1 are: Ambient light sensor, Proximity sensor, Accelerometer.

 All three Nokia phones are powered by the latest version of Android Oreo, though in case of Nokia 2.1 it is Android Oreo Go edition.
 All three phones are ready for Android P, according to the company.